 Business Applications – overview and types, Business Process Automation, relevant controls and information systems, Information Processing & Delivery channels and their role in Information Systems, Key types of Application Controls and their need, Emerging concepts – Virtualisation, Grid Computing, Cloud delivery model.

 Section B: Strategic Management (50 marks)

 CA IPCC syllabus for SM subject includes following chapters.

 General environment – demographic, socio-cultural, macro-economic, legal/political, technological, and global; competitive environment.

 2. Business Policy and Strategic Management

-Meaning and nature; strategic management imperative; vision, mission, and objectives; strategic levels in organizations.
+Meaning and nature; strategic management imperative; vision, mission and objectives; strategic levels in organisations.